jianijliu/2021.0172-1/README.md

 ## Citation
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8475.svg)](https://doi.org/10.5281/zenodo.8475)

 If you use the code in this repository, please cite the paper "Ran Y, Liu J, Zhang Y (2022) Integrating users’ contextual engagements with their general preferences: An interpretable followee recommendation method.
-INFORMS Journal on Computing, accepted."
+INFORMS Journal on Computing."
 Below is the BibTex for citing this version of the material.
 ```
 @article{PELDA2022,
     author    = {Yaxuan Ran and Jiani Liu and Yishi Zhang},